babelouest/glewlwyd/docs/REGISTER.md

 - The `complete-link` entry must correspond to your landing page.
 - The `complete-link-label` is a locales entry in the `webapp/locales/*/translation.json` files.

-And finally, if no button `Back to login page` or `register-complete` is availalbe, a button `Back to profile page` will be available.
+And finally, if no button `Back to login page` or `register-complete` is available, a button `Back to profile page` will be available.

 ## Registration process for new users